hotwired/stimulus-site/_handbook/00_origin.md

 ---
 slug: /
+prefix: Preface
 ---

-# Preface: The Origin of Stimulus
+# The Origin of Stimulus

 We write a lot of JavaScript at [Basecamp](https://basecamp.com), but we don’t use it to create “JavaScript applications” in the contemporary sense.
 All our applications have server-side rendered HTML at their core, then add sprinkles of JavaScript to make them sparkle.